frictionlessdata/website/site/tooling/python/extracting-data/README.md

     As List: ['id', 'name']

 The example above covers the case when a header is valid.
-For a header with tabular errors this information can be much more useful revealing discrepancies, dublicates or missing cells information.
+For a header with tabular errors this information can be much more useful revealing discrepancies, duplicates or missing cells information.
 Please read "API Reference" for more details.

 ## Row Object

-The `extract`, `resource.read_rows()`, `table.read_rows()`, and many other functions retunrs or yeilds row objects.
-It's a `OrderedDict` providing additional API shown below:
+The `extract`, `resource.read_rows()`, `table.read_rows()`, and many other functions return or yeild row objects.
+It's an `OrderedDict` providing additional API shown below: